 Garland Yoga Pose:

-Garland pose can be a great asana for those of us whom suffer from tight hips.
-Are your someone that has a job where you are sitting behind a desk the majority of the day?
+Garland pose can be a helpful asana for those of us whom suffer from tight hips.
+Are you someone that has a job where you are sitting behind a desk the majority of the day?
 If so, Malasana can help!

 Name: Garland Pose

-Pose Level: Beginner - Intermediate.
+Pose Level: Beginner – Intermediate yoga pose.
 Their are several variations/modifications to this pose.